tellurion-oss/Iaqua/README.md

 Thus, IT systems need models or software representation of these real life Resources and Services.

 Iaqua is a Practitioner's approach to modelling Resources and Services in cloud based Telecom.
 It includes a tutorial and a adequate implementation of the approach using JAX-WS SOA and J2EE.
+Iaqua is a FREE offering from OSSnext(TM)